gnicoll/CodeChallengeGN/README.md

 Rather than use DrawResult.DrawDisplayName which combines the Brand Name and Draw Number I have opted to use both ProductId and Draw Number.
 This allowed me to better present the Draw Number, however in the case of SetForLife the brand name is slightly incorrect.

-To demonstrate my skills in C# I have note used any CSS frameworks and the frontend is entirely HTML/CSS (no JS).
+To demonstrate my skills in C#/HTML I have not used any CSS frameworks and the frontend is entirely HTML/CSS (no JS).